nothingbsc/Nothing_blog/src/content/blog/crypto_startup.md

 I added [buybottech](https://t.me/buytech) so investors can see the value of buys and added the bot [skeletonpricebot](https://t.me/SkeletonPriceBot) so investors can see the price and chart.

-Created a social media account on [twitter](https://twitter.com/nothingcoinbsc) to share updates on the project.
+I then created a social media account on [twitter](https://twitter.com/nothingcoinbsc) to share updates on the project.

 ### The Token